nexcax/monthly-calendar/README.md

 And open the server in the url: http://localhost:4200

+For a quick access to application the simplest way is launch index.html file located in the path:

+angular-version/dist/angular-version/index.html

+## Other deploys

  If you want to use the builded project, it is located in dist/angular-version/ folder, for this is neccesary that you have installed node, just check if you have installed it using the following command:

  ```